 You can find out how much fibre your loaf of bread provides by referring to the nutrition table.

-If you do tend to buy French style baguettes in the weekends and a wholemeal style sliced bread from your local bakery or supermarket this is fine too.
+If you do tend to buy French-style baguettes at the weekends and a wholemeal-style sliced bread from your local bakery or supermarket this is fine too.

 Is bread constipating for babies?